 \section{Methodology}

-In Sec.~\ref{sec:method1}, we formalize the problem setting of LLM grafting.
-Secs.~\ref{sec:method2} and \ref{sec:method3} present our proposed method \ourapproach, which enables cross-capability transfer between heterogeneous models and extracts the resulting knowledge as a compact \emph{SkillPack}.
-Finally, Sec.~\ref{sec:method4} demonstrates how the modularity and composability of \emph{SkillPacks} facilitate downstream applications such as heterogeneous model fusion and continual learning.
+In Sec.~\ref{sec:method1}, we formalize the problem of efficient LLM fusion.
+Sec.~\ref{sec:method3} introduces our proposed method, \ourapproach, which enables cross-capability transfer between heterogeneous models and encapsulates the acquired knowledge into a compact \emph{SkillPack}.
+Finally, Sec.~\ref{sec:method4} illustrates how the modularity and composability of \emph{SkillPacks} support downstream applications, including heterogeneous model fusion and forget-free learning.